 Functional Movement: Shoulder mobility is necessary for performing functional movements with ease and efficiency.
-This mobility is essential for performing daily activities such as reaching overhead for items on a high shelf, lifting objects, throwing a ball, swimming, or performing yoga poses, flexible shoulders enable smooth and controlled movement patterns.
+Whether it's reaching for items on a high shelf, throwing a ball, swimming, or performing yoga poses, flexible shoulders enable smooth and controlled movement patterns.

 Injury Prevention: Good shoulder mobility can help prevent injuries by allowing the joint to move through its full range of motion without restriction.
 Limited shoulder mobility can lead to compensatory movements and increased strain on other areas of the body, such as the neck, upper back, and elbows, which may increase the risk of overuse injuries and musculoskeletal imbalances.